 The purpose of the task is to provide guidance on robust methods and tools to systematically collect harvest data on waterbird species in AEWA Range States, taking into account national legal, institutional, human-resource and technological capacities.
 Further, provide recommendations on setting up an international data coordination, analysis and reporting facility.

-The contractor shall develop a set of guidelines on methods, tools and recommendations for harvest data collection for waterbird populations in the AEWA Region .
+The contractor shall develop a set of guidelines on methods, tools and recommendations for harvest data collection for waterbird populations in the AEWA Region (referred to now on as the Agreement Area) .

 The task is composed of the following modules: